-“Why aren’t you married yet?”
-That is a question that crosses the minds of many women and men who want to get married but can’t seem to make it work.
-However, if you are in a string of short-lived relationships, lamenting over why you aren’t married may not be the right question to ask yourself.
+This question crosses the minds of many women and men who want to get married but can’t seem to make it work.
+However, if you’re in a string of short-lived relationships, lamenting over why you aren’t married may not be the right question to ask yourself.

 Revelations in Pop Culture